mholling/nswtopo/doc/command/relief.md

 # Configuration

 No configuration is needed to get good results from ELVIS data.
-The following options are available for tweaking:
+Use the following options to adjust the layer's appearance, if desired:

-* **resolution**: resolution for the DEM data; a lower value can reduce file size but yields a smoother effect
+* **resolution**: resolution for the DEM data; a lower value will reduce file size but yields a smoother effect
 * **opacity**: overall layer opacity
 * **altitude**: raking angle of the light from the horizon
 * **azimuth**: azimuth angle of the light, clockwise from north; deviation from the 315° default can be counter-intuitive